-- Unconditional admission to the College. - Receipt of completed application for the Associate Degree nursing Program January 5 April 1 for the BASIC curriculum and for the PART-TIME EVENING PROGRAM. - A minimum of a 2.5 GPA is required on the last 24 hours of credit completed.
+- 1. Unconditional admission to the College. - 2.
+Completion of a nurse entrance exam at a designated location.
+Individual will be responsible for required testing fees for the exam. - 3.
+Receipt of completed application for the Associate Degree nursing Program January 5 - May 21 for the TRADITIONAL curriculum and for the HYBRID PROGRAM. - 4.
+A minimum of a 2.5 GPA is required on the last 24 hours of credit completed.